 Area: Behavioral Neuroscience

-Society for Neuroscience; Association for Chemoreception Sciences; National Science Foundation, Sensory Systems Review panel, 1996, 2008; National Institutes of Health Study Section, 2010; Methods in Computational Neuroscience, short course at the Marine Biological Laboratory, Woods Hole, MA, 1993; director of the undergraduate Integrative Neuroscience Program, 1998-present.
+Society for Neuroscience; Association for Chemoreception Sciences; Member, Somatosensory and Chemosensory Systems Study Section; National Institute on Deafness and Other Communication Disorders, 2010-2015; National Science Foundation, Sensory Systems Review panel, 1996, 2008; Methods in Computational Neuroscience, short course at the Marine Biological Laboratory, Woods Hole, MA, 1993; director of the undergraduate Integrative Neuroscience Program, 1998-present.

-Neural code for taste in the brainstem; temporal coding of sensation.
+Neural code for taste in the brainstem of lean and obese rats; temporal coding of sensation.